hrrtful/Server-Security-Discord-Bot/README.md

 Anti-Nuke capabilities, powerful moderation features, auto punishments, captcha-verification and more.

+## Tip
+A little tip from me, you can copy the code or download the files.
+But you have no real learning effect.
+So if you use the code then please analyze it and go through it so you understand how it is built and how it works!

 ## Installation
 Install all dependencies:
 * `pip install -r requirements.txt`